 You may be wondering when the AP Tests are offered so that you can plan ahead.
-Here's a list of AP Test dates for 2016.
+Here's a list of AP Test dates.

 Does your school offer AP and IB?
 Are you curious about the differences between the two?
 Take a look at this article to learn whether AP or IB will be a better fit for your needs.

 Want to improve your SAT score by 160 points or your ACT score by 4 points?
 We've written a guide for each test about the top 5 strategies you must be using to have a shot at improving your score.
 Download it for free now:

 Have friends who also need help with test prep?
 Share this article!